STR-UPM/OBDH_LABS/utilities/README.md

 # OBDH_LABS utilities

-`temperature` is a utility program for converting STM32 temperature sensor readinsg to degreex Celsius.
+`temperature` is a utility program for converting STM32 temperature sensor readings to degreex Celsius.